kinow/kinoshita.eti.br/_posts/2018-08-18-cylc-scheduler-internals-part-3.md

 had the beginning of the workflow. [part 2]({{pcurl('2018/07/27/cylc-scheduler-internals-part-2')}}) documented from the moment the method `configure()` is called.
 This post will continue right after the `continue()` method returns, going on with the next method: `run()`.

-*NB: this is a post to remember things, not really expecting to give someone enough information to be able to hack the Cylc Scheduler (though you can and would have fun!).*

 <p style='text-align: center;'>
 <a href="/assets/posts{{page.path | remove: ".md" | remove: "_posts" }}/cylc-scheduler_run.png">